Yuantian013/E2GAN/README.md

 Code for [Off-Policy Reinforcement Learning for Efficient and Effective GAN Architecture Search](https://), ECCV 2020.

 ## Introduction
-We formulate the GAN architecture search problem as a Markov decision process (MDP) inspired by the success of Progressive GAN.
+We formulate the GAN architecture search problem as a Markov decision process (MDP) inspired by the success of human-designed Progressive GAN.
 This new formulation enables us to discover competitive GAN architectures on a 2080TI in 7 hours using off-policy RL.

 ## Dependencies
 ```bash